 Fracture Care Billing

 Billing for fracture care does differ from the billing of other services provided.
-This will be billed as a “package” of services, not unlike that of surgical procedures, where follow-up care will be included in the initial charge.
+This will be billed as a “package” of services, similar to that of surgical procedures, where follow-up care will be included in the initial charge.
 As a requirement of insurance companies, we must bill using a CPT coding system.
 The codes used for fracture care are located in the surgical section of the CPT coding guide; however, this does not mean that you had surgery.
-Find more detailed information on our PDF outlining fracture care billing requirements.
+Please find more detailed information in our PDF outlining fracture care billing requirements.

 When you receive emergency medical treatment or other care from an out-of-network provider who is at a surgical facility that is in-network with your insurance provider, you have certain protections against surprise or balance billing.
 Learn about your rights by viewing the medical disclosure below.

 We are able to assist you with the completion of forms, including disability and FMLA forms.
 We ask that you please complete the patient portion and sign the section titled “Authorization to Release Information.”
 A $10 fee will be assessed for each form that requires completion and must be paid when the form is dropped off.

 Most insurance companies require a pre-authorization/notification for inpatient and outpatient surgeries/admissions.
 In addition, many insurance companies now require certain diagnostic testing, including but not limited to, MRI, CT scan, EMG, pain injections, bone scans, and durable medical equipment (splints, casts, braces) to be pre-authorized.
 As a courtesy to our patients, we will attempt to obtain this prior to services being rendered, but please remember it is your responsibility to notify your insurance company.
 Our nursing and billing staff will assist you if necessary.

 Any questions related to billing or insurance can be directed to our billing office at (563) 344-7193.